 The 2018 $46,990 LDV D90 Luxe added a 360-degree exterior camera; panoramic sunroof; auto-dimming mirror; power adjustable driver’s seat with four-way lumbar support, front passenger seat with four-way electronic adjustment, four-way lumbar support and heating; second row seats with electric adjustment and heating; 12-speaker audio system; puddle lights under each door and a 220V/150W power socket.

 For 2020MY D90’s LDV reduced the number of choices and cut the pricing.
-The only 4WD model is the Executive, replacing the previous ‘Luxe’ model, at $43,990.
-The diesel options adds $4000.
-Even with some feature deletions, those are very, very keen prices.
+The only 4WD model was the Executive, replacing the previous ‘Luxe’ model, at $43,990.
+The diesel options added $4000.
+Even with some feature deletions, those were very, very keen prices.

-Possible hidden costs are servicing, because there’s no fixed-price, scheduled servicing available.
-However, there’s a five- year/130,000km new-vehicle warranty, roadside assistance and access to a loan car program in the event of a need for warranty repairs.
+Possible hidden costs were servicing, because there was no fixed-price, scheduled servicing available.
+However, there was a five- year/130,000km new-vehicle warranty, roadside assistance and access to a loan car program in the event of a need for warranty repairs.

 The diesel obviously improved on the petrol engine’s economy, with our preliminary testing indicating 9-10L/100km.
 Also, performance for the diesel was considerably better than the petrol version’s.

 Our testing suggests that what’s really needed is a petrol-hybrid powertrain, using the existing petrol engine.
 Many modern diesel owners are fed up with fuel-quality-related risks and the reliability issues with diesel emissions after-treatment systems.

 Despite many requests we never scored a 2018MY test vehicle, but we did get a 2020 petrol model and a 2020 diesel.

 Equipment levels were as described for the initial model release, but a new grille gave the D90 tidier appearance.